Chapter 15 : Running Away

 “I don’t think you could Apparate from my room, but it is possible Dad didn’t ward the attic given the ghoul.”
 Ron looked up at the ceiling considering.

 “What if the ghoul acts up?”
-Hermione asked, afraid.
+Hermione asked, suddenly afraid.

 Ron shook his head.
 “Dad did set wards so he stays in a certain area instead of roaming freely.”